Frequently Asked Questions

 A. It is generally better to appeal rather than to re-file since more claims are awarded at the hearing level than any other stage.

 A. No. Claimants can choose to apply on their own.
 However, please note that the government's statistics show that claimants who are represented are far more likely to succeed than those who are not.
-Being represented by an experienced advocate will significantly increase your odds.
+Being represented by an experienced Attorney will significantly increase your odds.